Leap supports third-party IDEs, both local and cloud-based, that implement the

 OAuth 2.0 industry standard.
 The

-Authorizing Access to Leap procedure described here simplifies the
+Authorizing Access to the Leap Service procedure described here simplifies the

 retrieval and storage of your Solver API (SAPI) token for use in submitting

-problems to Leap solvers from the third-party IDE of your choice.
+problems to solvers in the Leap service from the third-party IDE of your choice.

 If you configure your IDE to use